-An exposure of BAL-19 means there is a risk of ember attack and burning debris ignited by wind borne embers and a likelihood of exposure to radiant heat.
-The risk is considered to be moderate (Standards Australia 2009).
-The construction elements are expected to be exposed to a heat flux not greater than 19kWm2.
-The recommended construction sections are 3 and 6 in AS 3959-2009.
+An exposure of BAL-12.5 means there is a risk of ember attack.
+The risk is considered to be low (Standards Australia 2009).
+The construction elements are expected to be exposed to a heat flux not greater than 12.5kWm2.
+The recommended construction sections are 3 and 5 in AS 3959-2009.